grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 With syncopated regularity, Hemi broke the silence to give her the range and direction.
 Every time he did, Percy added a small dash to the chart.
 The sub with the ram had moved directly in front of them, only a few nautical miles ahead.
 If the _Prospect_ had still be running her motor, the other sub would definitely have heard them.
 And if that sub out there was willing to risk an active ping at this range, they would discover the _Prospect's_ location instantly.
 Percy had her boat hiding in plain sight, in submarine terms.
 The only tactic the _Prospect_ had available at the moment was grinding, tense patience.

 Percy matched her breathing to Hemi's.
-She focussed on the sound of the searching submarine's propellers in her ear piece.
+She focused on the sound of the searching submarine's propellers in her ear piece.
 She raised up her own calm, and pushed down all the fear she had.
 She slowly grew the dashed line on the chart as it lassoed them in, placing each dash with deliberate precision.
 Each time she put the point down the pencil created a long thin shadow across the chart in the light of her flashlight.
 The little x marking their location on the chart made it look like she had rendered the eyeball of a cartoon dead man.
 When the sub with the ram had passed in front of them, and was moving on the final part of the arc to complete their search circle, she decided it was time for them to sneak away.

 [//]: # (### They get moving again)